ssire/case-tracker-manual/doc/workflow.md

 </Document>
 ```

-The example tells that the document with root SME-Agreement can only be update by the coach of the activity.
+The example tells that only the coach of the activity can edit the document with root SME-Agreement and that system administrator users cannot by-pass that rule because of the strict policy.

 ### The `Resource` element

-The `Resource` element defines the rules to edit an application resources different from a workflow document.
-These resources are usually stored outside of the *cases* collection and have their own controllers (one per resource type).
+The `Resource` element defines the rules to edit application resources at the exception of workflow documents (see above).
+These resources are usually stored outside of the case resource and have their own controllers (one per resource type).

-The `Action` element contains for each type of action the access control rules defined with the *acces control rules specification language*.
+The `Action` element contains for each type of action the access control rules defined with the *access control rules specification micro-language* syntax (see [Glossary](./glossary.md)).

-These rules are implemented by the *access:check-omnipotent-user-for* function of the `lib/access.xqm module`.
-This function must be called to enforce access control rules before updating an application resource in its CRUD controller.
+These rules are implemented by the *access:check-omnipotent-user-for* function of the `lib/access.xqm` module.
+This function must be called to enforce access control rules in the CRUD controller of the resource.
 It can also be used to pre-generate the edit buttons and widgets.

 Actually *access:check-omnipotent-user-for* only supports static roles (i.e. starting with *g:*).